Getting Started with ITS

 The Campus Computer Store

-ITS Help and Service Desk
+UT Service Desk

 In addition to the products and services provided by ITS, some schools and colleges, including Cockrell School of Engineering, College of Education, McCombs School of Business, School of Architecture, and School of Information also provide their students with additional resources and requirements, such as custom email addresses and laptop specifications.
 Encourage your student to check to see what else may be available.